Apple Pay Fees for Merchants: What Small Businesses Need to Know

 With the increasing popularity of Apple Pay, Apple has come up with a bevy of corresponding offerings to further facilitate customers’ payment processes.
 Remember how the retail industry came full circle with Amazon now opening physical stores?
 Similarly, the cardless payments solution recently came out with a credit card.

 Apple recently released the highly controversial Apple Card as an extension of Apple Pay.
 It works with the Apple Wallet app and creates a seamless experience when Apple customers need to process a card transaction at a retailer’s POS station.
-Additional Apple devices, such as the Apple Watch, are also Apple Pay-enabled for mobile payments.
+Additional Apple devices, such as the Apple Watch, are also Apple Pay-enabled for mobile payments at an in-store point of sale.

 Apple Pay reduces credit card swipe fees for merchants by using near-field communication technology.
 All customers have to do is open the app on their phone and they can set up two-factor authentication.

-Once they’ve entered their one-time-use passcode, they can use Face ID and their iPhone’s side button to pay.
+Once they’ve entered their one-time-use passcode, they can use Face ID and their iPhone’s side button to pay, pressing it near the payment terminal.
 They won’t even need their card number.

 Most EMV payment terminals from 2016 or earlier come equipped with NFC capabilities.
-So, it’s easy for any merchant with an updated computer to add Apple Pay to their repertoire.
+So, it’s easy for any merchant with an updated computer or compatible iOS mobile device to add Apple Pay to their repertoire.

 Here’s an interesting caveat to the Apply Pay-affordability equation.
 While merchants are happy with the processing fees they pay with Apple Pay, most major banks don’t share that sentiment.